My Life, My Car: When I’m in my Truck, I am the Master of My Time

 Jaroslav Tětek is a lorry-driver criss-crossing Europe with car carrier trailers.
 In 10 years, he has transported more than 20,000 cars.
 Before that, he drove a classic semi-trailer.
 He has never thought of doing any job other than truck driving.

 8. 11.
-2018 Lifestyle PEOPLE
+2018 Lifestyle People

 As Sunday gives way to Monday, the 56-year-old employee of Turinsky Transport, a company based in from Mladá Boleslav, heads off with a cargo of ŠKODAs from the local plant in Mladá Boleslav or the factory in Kvasiny.
 The carrier trailer can hold ten of the smaller models, such as the ŠKODA CITIGO, but just seven of the larger ŠKODA KODIAQ SUVs.
 He can also carry a combined load, such as a nine-car mix of ŠKODA FABIAs and ŠKODA OCTAVIAs.